 A defendant facing a probation violation has the right to admit to the violation and proceed directly to sentencing (similar to a guilty plea on an open case).
 There is a big difference between a guilty plea and an admission to a probation violation.
 When pleading guilty to a crime in district court, the defendant enters into a defense capped plea, which means that if a judge decides a harsher penalty than what is requested by the defendant is warranted, the defendant can withdraw his plea and go to trial.
 In superior court, while there is no defense capped plea, the judge typically tells the defense attorney what sentence the defendant will receive in conjunction with a guilty plea.
 On the other hand, at a probation violation hearing, the defendant does not know ahead of time what the judge will impose for a sentence.
 Additionally, if the judge exceeds the defendant’s recommended sentence, the defendant has no right to withdraw the admission to a probation violation.
 A judge is not bound by any sentencing recommendation, even if it is a joint recommendation presented by the defendant and the probation officer.
 If the judge decides to impose the maximum penalty, the defendant is stuck with that sentence.

 Probation violation hearings pose unique and very serious problems for defendants.
 If you are charged with violating your probation, you should immediately consult with an experienced criminal defense attorney to review your options.
-Attorney Chris Spring has litigated hundreds of probation violation hearings and will be happy to meet with you for a free consultation.
+Middlesex County criminal defense attorney Chris Spring has litigated hundreds of probation violation hearings and will be happy to meet with you for a free consultation.